-Stain Removal Cheat Sheet
+Stain Removal, Your Ultimate Cheat Sheet

 We’ve all experienced it before: a massive stain on the front of our favorite shirt or pants.
-Whether it’s mustard that dripped from a hotdog or coffee that splattered when a mug tipped over, we all now how frustrating it feels.
+Whether it’s mustard that dripped from a hotdog or coffee that splattered when a mug tipped over, we all know how frustrating it feels.
 But don’t panic just yet!
 Your shirt or pair of pants might not be a lost cause.
 If you act quickly – and use the right treatments – it’s very likely that your clothes can be salvaged and returned to their original state.

 When attempting the stain removal process, water is always a good place to start.
 But what’s the best temperature: hot or cold?
 It could make a world’s difference.
 Here are some of the most common stains and how to go about removing them.

 In serious situations, it’s safe to say that your clothes are the least important thing you should be worrying about.
 If you or someone you know has been hurt badly, forget about treating a stain; treat their wounds!
 If, however, the stain was caused by something minor such as a scraped knee or elbow, try to treat the stain immediately.
 Soak the clothing in cold water for 30 minutes and then rub detergent into the stain.